hsoft/seg7-multiplex/README.md

-It works by serially sending it 5 bits of data using `INSER` and `INCLK`, the first 4 bits being an encoded digit from `0` to `9` (starting with the least significant bit) and ending with a "dot" bit that determines if the dot is shown or not.
+It works by serially sending it 5 bits of data using `INSER` and `INCLK`, the first 4 bits being an encoded digit from `0` to `9` (starting with the least significant digit) and ending with a "dot" bit that determines if the dot is shown or not.

+Before that, a single "empty" clock is sent to "wake" the MCU up and give it time to put itself in "input" mode (that is, give it time to finish its current refresh operation, if any)

+Thus, to send "43.21", the bits to be sent would be:

+    00100 (4)
+    10011 (3 + dot)
+    00010 (2)
+    00001 (1)
+    01010 (10, the checksum of 4 + 3 + 2 + 1)

 This is done for each digit that needs to be shown (starting with the rightmost digit).
 This means 20 bits.